Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/benchmarks/SVD.rst

 Overview
 ========
 This is a benchmark of Singular Value Decomposition.
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U250.
+It supports software and hardware emulation as well as running the hardware accelerator on the AMD Alveo |trade| U250.

 This example resides in ``L1/benchmarks/SVD`` directory.
-The tutorial provides a step-by-step guide that covers commands for build and runging kernel.
+The tutorial provides a step-by-step guide that covers commands for build and running kernel.

 Executable Usage